Understanding & Managing NuGet Package Vulnerabilities

-Automating your vulnerability scans with ProGet and introducing a routine human-reviewed process for all your packages is the best way to ensure your NuGet packages meet your every-changing security requirements.
+Automating your vulnerability scans with ProGet and introducing a routine human-reviewed process for all your packages is the best way to ensure your NuGet packages meet your ever-changing security requirements.
 Regularly assessing your vetting process will also set your organization up for success as code often changes, even day to day or hour to hour.

 Of course, there’s a lot more to NuGet in the Enterprise, and our upcoming guide will help guide you on everything from NuGet Package Versioning to CI/CD for NuGet packages.